-My solution, once again, is to use the third-party tool Intag to click links.
+My solution, is to use the third-party tool VC Lite to click links.
 Saying numbers is cognitively easier and you'll save your voice.

-(As a fallback, Utter Command contains a mouse tool that lets you click anywhere on the screen using a single command, as if the screen is a 100 x 100 grid.
-I use both).
+Utter Command also contains a mouse tool that lets you click anywhere on the screen using a single command, as if the screen is a 100 x 100 grid.
+I use both.